-SUPPLEMENTAL INFORMATION - The Prospectus of Wells Real Estate Investment Trust, Inc. consists of this sticker, the Prospectus dated January 30, 1998, and Supplement No. 1 dated April 20, 1998 (the Supplement is contained inside the back cover page of the Prospectus).
-Supplement No. 1 includes updated Prior Performance Tables and certain revisions to the Prospectus relating to the minimum number of Shares that may be purchased and the Deferred Commission Option.
+SUPPLEMENTAL INFORMATION - The Prospectus of Wells Real Estate Investment Trust, Inc. consists of this sticker, the Prospectus dated January 30, 1998, Supplement No. 1 dated April 20, 1998, and Supplement No. 2 dated June 30, 1998 (the Supplements are contained inside the back cover page of the Prospectus).
+Supplement No. 1 includes updated Prior Performance Tables and certain revisions to the Prospectus.
+Supplement No. 2 includes descriptions of the acquisition of ownership interests in certain real properties and revisions to the Prospectus to reflect the increase in the size of the Board of Directors.